 There is perhaps not a more important choice when trekking Kilimanjaro than the route you choose.
 There are at least seven options.
 The main ones are:

 When you come to choose your Kilimanjaro route, there are several factors you need to take into consideration.
 The first of these is acclimatisation – some routes climb more steeply, making altitude sickness more of a risk.
 The next is the difficulty of the route, in particular the summit night – its success rate gives you some indication of this.
 The accommodation options and how busy the route is are something to take into consideration.
-Finally, there's how scenic the route is – a decent view really enriches the hiking experience.
+Then, there's how scenic the route is – a decent view really enriches the hiking experience.

 We’ve provided a detailed breakdown of each of the Kilimanjaro routes to help you make the right decision for your trek.